|My Leica IIIC with its original 5cm ƒ/2.0 Summitar lens|

 For an earlier article about how I have used Leica cameras to record urban decay, click this link.
 Thank you!

 Mike Johnston, former editor of Camera & Darkroom magazine and now author of The Online Photographer, wrote an excellent article in 1992 about Leicaphilia.
 He also wrote about The Leica as a Teacher.
 "A year with a single Leica and a single lens, looking at light and ignoring color, will teach you as much about actually seeing photographs as three years in any photo school, and as much as ten or fifteen years (or more) of mucking about buying and selling and shopping for gear like the average hobbyist."

 35MMC has a useful article titled 7 Reasons You Should Own a Thread Mount Leica.
 I agree with the author that these cameras slow you down and make you think.
-You just can't spray and pray like digital users and then doodle around with Lightroom for weeks culling files, doing the "workflow," and hoping that you might have "shot" a meaningful photograph.
+You just can't spray and pray and then doodle around with Lightroom for weeks culling files, doing the "workflow," and hoping that you might have "shot" a meaningful photograph.
 Film does not work that way.

 Phoblogger has an interesting interview with the manager of Richard Photo Lab (Los Angeles, California) about how film most definitely is not dead and is reviving among many age and skill groups.

 Andrew Yue wrote a nice introduction to the Leica thread-mount cameras titled, "- Leica Screw Mount Cameras - the 1930's through the 1950's -"

 I bought a Canon 50mm ƒ/1.4 ltm lens and have had excellent results with it.
 Click the link to see examples.
 I also have a 50mm ƒ/2 Jupiter-8 lens from the Soviet Union.